linkdesu/ckb-env/README.md

 Then if you do not want to sync again and again, remember to protected the following directory carefully:

-- `./ckb-indexer`, it stores the rocksdb of ckb-indexer service.
 - `./ckb-node/data`, it store the rocksdb of ckb-node service.
 - `./postgres/data`, it store the postgres database which required by mercury service.